ivam3/i-Haklab/README.md

 - i-Haklab: it is the main command that helps with automations of various processes such as visualization of user guides for the tools, download of hacking books, access to the community tutorials, payload creation automation, metaploit handler activation, brute force attacks among others.
 See all features running:

-       ]> i-Haklab help
+        i-Haklab help

-- LOCALHOST: returns the private ip of your local network
+- Returns the private ip of your local network:

+        LOCALHOST

-- osrframework: run OSINT setoolkit
+- Run OSINT setoolkit:

+        osrframework

-- tornvpn: enable tor connection by proxychains4.
+- Enable tor connection by proxychains4:

+        torvpn

-- sudo some-commands: run commands as fake root user.
+- Run commands as root user(on rooted device) or fake root user(on NOT rooted device):

+        sudo <some command>

-- serverphp: activates the php server.
+- Enable the php server:

+        serverphp

-- serverapache: activates the apache server.
+- Enable the apache server:

-- postgresql start/stop/restart: enables stops and restarts the metasploit database.
+        serverapache start/stop/restart

+- Enables postgresql database:

+        postgresql start/stop/restart

-- traductor: init a shell to traslate any text.
+- Init a shell to traslate any text:

+        traductor

-- fixer: we know that each Android is different and this can generate various errors in the installation processes of ruby gems, python modules, among others.
-And this command is the i-Haklab solver that automates the solving processes.
+- We know that each Android is different and this can generate various errors in the installation processes of ruby gems, python modules, among others.
+Automates the solving processes running:

+        fixer

-- lock: Block the termux screen and it will only be unlocked with said password or answering the security question.
+- Block the termux screen and it will only be unlocked with said password or your fingerprint.
 It is worth mentioning that these access codes are encrypted for your security.

+        lock

 # Desktop enviroment